vividexp1/vividexp1/README.md

-- 👋 Hi, I’m @vividexp1
+- 👋 Hi, I’m @charvi
 - 👀 I’m interested in coding as well as cybersec.
 - 🌱 I’m currently learning networking,python,html,css,rust.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: she/her
-- ⚡ Fun fact: ...
+- BTech CSE student
+- Batch of 2026-2030
+- Interested in offensive security, binary exploitation, and red teaming
+- ## currently

+## find me

+HackTheBox · TryHackMe · CTFtime · LinkedIn

 <!---
 vividexp1/vividexp1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.